busterwood/Caching/README.md

 ## Thundering Herd Protection

 `ThunderingHerdProtection<TKey, TValue>` can be used to prevent multiple threads calling an underlying database, or remote service, to load the value for the *same* key.
 Different keys are handled concurrently, but indiviual keys are read by only one thread.
+This can be used on the client side, before calling a remote service or database, and it can be used on the the server side.

 ## How does it work?